chef/chef-web-docs/chef_master/source/config_rb_client.rst

 ``audit_mode``
    Enable audit-mode.
 Set to ``audit-only`` to skip the converge phase of the chef-client run and only perform audits.
 Possible values: ``audit-only``, ``disabled``, and ``enabled``.
 Default value: ``disabled``.

-   Changed in Chef Client 12.4 to "stable", changed in 12.1 to run chef-client in audit_mode.
+   New in Chef Client 12.1

 ``authentication_protocol_version``
   Sets the authentication protocol that is used to communicate with Chef server.
 For example, specify protocol version 1.3 to enable support for SHA-256 algorithms: